 Renters Insurance Policy

 A standard renters insurance policy does not come with flood insurance either.
-As a tenant, you need to buy flood insurance to protect your belongings.
-Your landlord is not responsible for damage to your property, he is only responsible for the building.
+As a tenant, you must buy flood insurance to protect your belongings.
+Your landlord is not responsible for damage to your property; they are only responsible for the building.
 Renters can (and should) purchase flood insurance to protect their contents.
-Unless you live in a high-rise apartment, you could be subject to flooding.
-Purchasing flood insurance for your contents allows peace of mind knowing you can replace your furnishings, clothing, and personal items that are destroyed in a flood.
+Purchasing flood insurance for your contents allows peace of mind knowing you can replace your furnishings, clothing, and personal items destroyed in a flood.

 Types of Hurricane Damage

-Flood Damage: Flood damage, or rising water, can result in structural damage such as unstable floors, roof, or foundation fissures and can also cause frayed electrical wires in your home.
-Although you may not live in a flood-prone area, your home can still withstand considerable damage with only an inch of flood water.
-Purchasing flood insurance is the best thing you can do to protect your home, your business, and your family’s financial security.
+Flood Damage: Flood damage, or rising water, can result in structural damage such as unstable floors, roofs, or foundation fissures and can also cause frayed electrical wires in your home.
+Although you may not live in a flood-prone area, your home can withstand considerable damage with only an inch of flood water.
+Purchasing flood insurance is the best way to protect your home, business, and family’s financial security.

 There are many misunderstandings about flood insurance.
 Flood damage is usually excluded from homeowner's and renter's policies.
-To be protected from rising water (flood), you must purchase a separate policy called flood insurance.
-You can purchase flood insurance from your home insurance agent and it can be surprisingly affordable.
+To be protected from rising water (flood), you must purchase a separate flood insurance policy.
+You can purchase flood insurance from your home insurance agent, which can be surprisingly affordable.

-Wind Damage: Wind damage can destroy the roof of your home by tearing off shingles, damaging chimneys, and creating leaks.
+Wind Damage: Wind damage can destroy your home's roof by tearing off shingles, damaging chimneys, and creating leaks.
 High winds could also cause trees to fall on your home.
 Hurricanes and tornadoes are examples of wind damage.
-This coverage is usually provided on a homeowners policy but sometimes a separate wind policy must be purchased.
+This coverage is usually provided on a homeowners policy, but sometimes a separate wind policy must be purchased.

 Get Insurance Coverage from TDECU

 Do not wait until the last minute!
-Unless you are purchasing a new property, flood insurance requires a 30-day waiting period before the coverage goes into effect.
-You can not wait until a storm is brewing in the gulf if you want coverage.
+Unless you purchase a new property, flood insurance requires a 30-day waiting period before the coverage goes into effect.
+If you want coverage, you can not wait until a storm is brewing in the gulf.

 TDECU will guide you through available insurance coverage to help secure your home.
-We are here to help you understand what is and is not covered on your insurance policy and help you get the coverage you need to ensure the safety of you and your family.
+We are here to help you understand what is and is not covered on your insurance policy and help you get the coverage you need to ensure your and your family's safety.

 Here Are Some Additional Tips to Keep in Mind for This Season